projetmbc/for-writing/@prism/contrib/products/readme/how-to.md

 How to propose new palettes?
 ----------------------------

-For our explanations, we will use the real-world case of the `luadraw` contribution.
+For our explanations, we will use the real-world case of the `lua` contribution.